yslan/nek-utils/machines_list/README.md

 # Machines list

-This is undersonctruction.
+This is, and will always be, undersonctruction.

-My collection of the servers/big machines and the configuration/doc for running Nek5000/NekRS, including scipts, modules and shortcuts.
+My collection of the toys with the configuration/instruction/doc for running Nek5000/NekRS, including scipts, modules and shortcuts.

 Disclaimer:
 - Using scripts from a stranger is dangerous.
 Use them at your own risk.
-- Those scripts might be out-dated but it should still work with minimal adjustment.
-Please contact me for any issues.
+- Those scripts might be out-dated.
+In general, it should still work with minimal adjustment.
+  Please feel free contact me for any issues or if you find new changes.

-Credits to users who built/modify/fix/refine/debug those scripts.
+Credits to all developers and users who built/modified/fixed/refined/debugged/used those scripts.

-### Naming rules
+### Naming rules (if present...)

 - prefix
   `nrs`: for NekRS